turbot/steampipe-docs/docs/guides/limiter.md

 }
 ```

 Every limiter has a **scope**.
 The scope defines the context for the limit - which resources are subject to / counted against the limit.
-There are built-in scopes for `connection`, `table`, and any matrix qualifiers that the plugin may include.
-A plugin author may also add [hydrate function tags](#defining-tags) that can also be used as scopes.
+There are built-in scopes for `connection`, `table`, `function_name`, and any matrix qualifiers that the plugin may include.
+A plugin author may also add [function tags](#function-tags) that can also be used as scopes.

 If no scope is specified, then the limiter applies to all functions in the plugin.
 For instance, this limiter will allow 1000 hydrate/list/get functions per second *across all connections*:
 ```hcl